 My name is Darya Rose and I am the creator of Summer Tomato.

-I’m a PhDork and devout foodist, currently residing in foggy San Francisco with my husband Kevin Rose and our insanely adorable mini labradoodle, Toaster.
+I’m also a neuroscience Ph.D and the author of Foodist.
+I recently moved from San Francisco to New York City with my husband Kevin Rose and our insanely adorable mini labradoodle, Toaster.

 In 2010, I completed my Ph.D in neuroscience at UC San Francisco––my diploma is signed by Arnold Schwarzenegger.
-A little over a year before graduating I started writing about food and health here at Summer Tomato, and by the time I graduated I had a new career.
+A little over a year before graduating I started writing about food, health and weight loss here at Summer Tomato, and by the time I graduated I had a new career.

 My writing has been featured in several well known publications, and is frequently mentioned by many more.
 I received my bachelor’s degree in Molecular and Cell Biology from UC Berkeley, and was recognized as one of the top students in my graduating class of 2003.
 I also play Zelda.